It’s nice to own stocks, bonds, and other investments. Nice, that is, until it’s time to fill

 those applied to short-term capital gain income.
 Short-term capital gains are

-taxed at the same rate as your ordinary income.
+taxed at the same rate as your ordinary income. - Taxable income: Long-term capital gains and qualified dividends are

 generally taxed at special capital gains tax rates of 0%, 15%, and 20%